Salmorejo That Helps Reduce Risk of Colon Cancer

 In this article, we’ll tell you how to make this delicious and nutritious salmorejo.

 The recipe that we’re going to show you in this article is for two servings.
-So, depending on how many you have for dinner, you’ll need to calculate the amount of ingredients you’ll need accordingly.
+So, depending on how many you have for dinner, you’ll need to calculate the number of ingredients you’ll need accordingly.

 - 3 tomatoes